Grilled Pineapple Salsa

-This Grilled Pineapple salsa made with sweet grilled pineapple, jalapeno peppers, red onion, cilantro, and lime juice is the perfect topping for tacos, grilled meats, tortilla chips, and more.
+This Grilled Pineapple Salsa made with sweet grilled pineapple, jalapeno peppers, red onion, cilantro, and lime juice is the perfect topping for tacos, grilled meats, tortilla chips, and more.

 With the perfect combination of spicy and sweet, Grilled Pineapple Salsa is the dreamiest addition to all your favorite summer dishes.
 This homemade salsa is made with vibrant ingredients like grilled pineapple, jalapeno peppers, fresh cilantro, and lime juice for a flavor explosion in every bite.
 It's amazing on tacos and tostadas.

 If you've been looking for the perfect summer salsa to upgrade your favorite dishes to the next level, this is the one.
+It is so good with these Chicken Street Tacos, one of our favorite quick and easy meals.

 Lately, we have been making this grilled salsa with pineapple on repeat.
 It is so good paired with blackened steak or grilled chicken.
 We love spooning it over fish tacos for a refreshing twist and piled high on these Ceviche Tostadas.